BJ's Restaurants (BJRI) Gets a Hold Rating from Deutsche Bank

-Deutsche Bank analyst Brian Mullan maintained a Hold rating on BJ’s Restaurants (BJRI) on February 21 and set a price target of $42.00.
-The company’s shares closed last Monday at $38.82.
+Deutsche Bank analyst Brian Mullan maintained a Hold rating on BJ’s Restaurants (BJRI) today and set a price target of $42.00.
+The company’s shares closed last Monday at $37.29.

-According to TipRanks.com, Mullan has currently no stars on a ranking scale of 0-5 stars, with an average return of -10.7% and a 42.1% success rate.
+According to TipRanks.com, Mullan has 0 stars on 0-5 star ranking scale with an average return of -10.7% and a 42.1% success rate.
 Mullan covers the Services sector, focusing on stocks such as Restaurant Brands International, Dave & Busters Entertainment, and Papa John’s International.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for BJ’s Restaurants with a $43.00 average price target, representing a 7.8% upside.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for BJ’s Restaurants with a $42.86 average price target, which is a 14.7% upside from current levels.
 In a report issued on February 21, Stifel Nicolaus also downgraded the stock to Hold with a $45.00 price target.

 See today’s analyst top recommended stocks >>